 This was the first major change I made.
 I felt if I was ever going to have a job in software post-PhD this was a change I'd need to make.
 After doing my research I finally settled on the Kinesis Advantage 2.
 It's not cheap, at over £300.
 But it's worth it.
 It looks downright ugly, with a design straight out of 1991, but there's a reason that they haven't had to update the design in more than two decades.
 People still buy it because it really works.
 Kinesis have perfected the ergonomics of keyboards, and this is what it looks like.
 For a mechanical keyboard enthusiast though, it feels a bit drab.
 The switches are Cherry MX Browns, which are perfectly suitable, but the keycaps are fairly mediocre.
 Get a keyboard with low activation force switches, like MX Browns or MX Reds, your fingers will thank you.

 Standard mice cause tension in the forearm as a result of ulnar pronation (where the bones in your forearm cross over, putting tension on your wrists).
 Vertical mice address this issue (the Evoluent 3 and 4 are what I use).
 They feel more natural to use, and are well worth the investment - switching to a vertical makes repeated clicking considerably more tolerable.

-I spent several months learning Colemak last year, though at some point my habits slipped and I reverted to using QWERTY.
+I spent several months learning Colemak last year, though at some point my habits slipped, I needed to do something quickly and on a different machine, and I reverted to using QWERTY.
 The thinking behind Colemak is that it's a layout that's optimised to minimise how much you move your hands when you type.
-One of the main reasons I couldn't make the switch properly was that the iPhone keyboard doesn't support Colemak, and working across different machines at work the layouts are all standard, which made it difficult to enforce the switchover.
+One of the main reasons I couldn't make the switch properly was that the iPhone keyboard doesn't support Colemak, and working across different machines at work, the layouts are predictably all QWERTY, which made it difficult to enforce the switchover.
 Colemak felt better, but I couldn't stick with it.

 Limit your computer time